akyra-haiato/project-hunter/README.md

 - A cryptic journey filled with secrets that challenge your sense of morality and survival.

 To play the game, click Project Hunter on Releases, download the helpme.zip file and run index.html.

+### You can also play this game on itch.io by visiting: https://akyra-haiato.itch.io/project-hunter